getmaxun/maxun_docs/docs/api docs/overview.md

 ![Authorize](api_auth.png)

 ### 3. Try Out
-By clicking on the **Try it out** button present within each route.
-Depending on the route, it might require paramters for execution.
+Click on the **Try it out** button present within each route to get the output.
+To execute certain routes, you may need to provide specific parameters.

 ![Try it out](try-it-out.png)